Here’s an interesting revelation:

 But it does argue that currently, VR porn has nothing to offer women—a generalization a lot of women fans may beg to differ with.

 Then there’s the video by a stressed-out Brit in a cloth maroon hat entitled “VR Porn is Not for Women.”
-She hated her trial with a headset–she expected to be able to control her POV character and thought the male character was too large.
+She hated her trial with a headset--she expected to be able to control her POV character and thought the male character was too large.

 Now, the article on WANKZVR’s new series did say that some women felt they were being violated by the male character, and I’m simply not sure how to react to this.

-But in any case, these issues are more than just fodder for discussion–the future will indeed hold some major consumption of VR porn by our gal pals.
+will indeed hold some major consumption of VR porn by our gal pals.
 Research from the marketing firm SuperData, from earlier this month, shows that 41% of mobile VR users are women.
 That says nothing of the content they’re using VR for, but it’s something.

 Other research indicates that porn consumption by females isn’t exactly rare and that regular viewing isn’t tremendously rare.